 - 22% preferred the taste of crappie.

-What is a good substitute for crappie?
 The best crappie fish substitutes include the following:

 - Lake herring